Ineedana

 ineedana.com is a nonprofit organization and digital platform that provides information about in-person abortion clinics, telehealth services, and online access to abortion pills by mail to individuals seeking abortion services in the United States.
 Established in 2016, the website offers a user-friendly, confidential, and regularly updated online resource for abortion seekers that connects users with verified abortion providers, information on state-specific laws, and access to financial assistance.
 The website is designed to protect user privacy by not storing entered information and maintaining a small digital footprint.

 History

 ineedana.com was founded by Rebecca Nall, a designer and engineer who, after her own experience seeking an abortion in Texas in 2012, recognized the need for a comprehensive and accessible resource.
 Frustrated by the fragmented and often misleading information available online, Nall developed the platform to provide clear and accurate guidance for individuals navigating abortion services.
-The site officially launched in 2016 and has since become a trusted resource for over 1.4 million users seeking reproductive healthcare options.
+The site officially launched in 2016.